vigor-nf/vigor/README.md

 | `pcie_aspm=off`                                  | Disable PCIe Active State Power Management, forcing PCIe devices to always run at full power                                              |
 | `processor.ignore_ppc=1`                         | Ignore BIOS warnings about CPU frequency                                                                                                  |
 | `intel_iommu=on iommu=pt`                        | Set the IOMMU to passthrough, required on some CPUs for DPDK's huge pages to run at full performance                                      |

-# Running an NF on the DSOS

-SOSPTODO Arseniy since you figured it out, can you explain how to run the dsos here? both in qemu (there seems to be a make target for that?) and on bare metal

 # FAQ